 I remember myself when I was arriving to England pretty confident about my English – I’ve been learning it for a long time, didn’t have much trouble communicating with others, I was watching films in English, reading books and working in English as well.
 The problem was I didn’t really have that much opportunity to work with the native speakers of English.
 And here’s where my confidence started to drop as I needed to learn new phrases, pronunciation, slang, understanding jokes related to tv shows etc. That’s where the language stops being only a communication tool and starts being a cultural intelligence skill, helping to understand the local culture deeply.
 Again, this can only be achieved when being (or working with a given culture) for longer than just a couple of weeks.

 Revise your attitudes

 Depending on what type of traveler you are, you might come back from a trip and either say ‘They are so weird!
 They do this and that three times a day!’ or ‘That was so interesting!
 I didn’t realise this happens in there.
 I need to learn more about it!’.
-In the second case you show a learning mindset which is great for nurturing the non-judgmental approach to other cultures, whilst in the first one you appreciate the experience, but stop at the ‘knowledge’ stage and still perceive your reality as the only point of reference.
+In the second case you show a learning mindset which is great for nurturing the non-judgmental approach to other cultures, whilst in the first one you appreciate the experience, but stop at the ‘awareness’ stage and still perceive your reality as the only right point of reference.

 Travelling to multiple countries, but for short periods of time can definitely open the eyes for the diversity that’s out there and trigger the curiosity and openness towards other people.
 What it can’t let you do is to deeply experience one given culture.
 So you can gain an amazing knowledge and awareness of the differences, but can’t quite experience the process of adjustment yourself.